AcclaroInc/craft-translations/README.md

 - The license fee for this plugin is $999.00 via the Craft Plugin Store.
 Annual license renewals can be purchased for $399.00.
 (Pricing is subject to change without prior notice)
 - Prior to download, installation and use of the Translation Plugin for Craft on a public site, site owners are required to purchase the plugin from the Craft plugin store or submit payment directly to Acclaro for purchases outside of the store.
 - Any usage of the plugin either on production or in a sandbox environment indicates your acceptance of the legal terms described in the [Craft Software License](https://craftcms.github.io/license/).
 Any usage of Acclaro Translation Service API integrations indicates acceptance of the terms and conditions as set forth in the [Acclaro User Agreement](https://my.acclaro.com/p.php/useragreement) and [Privacy Policy](https://www.acclaro.com/privacy-policy/).
+- Creating translation orders with multiple entries (bulk orders) is not available during the trial period of the plugin.
+Once a license is purchased, bulk ordering is automatically enabled.

 <!-- ## Used By -->
 <!-- [Clients go here] -->